What Is Container Technology?

 A virtual machine (VM) is an environment created on a physical hardware system that acts as a virtual computer system with its own CPU, memory, network interfaces, and storage.
 It is a “guest operating system” running within the “host operating system” installed directly on the host machine.

-Containerization and virtualization are similar in that applications can run in multiple environments with complete isolation.
-The main differences are size and portability:
+Containerization and virtualization are similar in that applications can run in multiple environments.
+The main differences are size, portability, and the level of isolation:

-- VMs are typically measured in gigabytes.
-Each VM has its own operating system, which can perform multiple resource-intensive functions at once.
+- VMs—Each VM has its own operating system, which can perform multiple resource-intensive functions at once.
 Because more resources are available on the VM, it can abstract, partition, clone, and emulate servers, operating systems, desktops, databases, and networks.
+A VM has strong isolation because it runs its own operating system.

-- Containers are much smaller, typically measured in megabytes, and they only package specific applications, their dependencies and the minimal execution environment they require.
+- Containers—runs specific package applications, their dependencies and the minimal execution environment they require.
 A container typically runs one or more applications, and does not attempt to emulate or replicate an entire server.
+A container has inherently weaker isolation because it shares the operating system kernel with other containers and processes.

 Learn more in our guide to Docker vs. virtual machines